 As Legal Advisers to Glasgow 2014, watching her compete in such an arena and defy the odds to finish fifth in her first major international competition was the highlight of the Games for us.

-In 2014 Sammi went on to become a triple European champion.
+After her Commonwealth Games efforts, in 2014 Sammi went on to become a triple European champion.
 In October 2015 she won a bronze medal in the T53 200m at the World Championships in Doha.
 Then, in May 2016 she set four European records in one weekend.

 All this led to Rio 2016 and her first ever Paralympics.
 In Rio she reached the final in all three of her events, the 100m, 400m and 800m, the last one in a new personal best and European record.